jh3y/egghead/lessons/use-css-transforms-to-create-a-cuboid/README.md

-# use-multiple-background-images-to-create-fancy-gradients
+# use-css-transforms-to-create-a-configurable-3d-cuboid

-Use multiple background image layers to create more complex and visually appealing gradients for backgrounds.
+In this lesson, use CSS transforms with CSS variables to create configurable 3D cuboids.

 # Usage